Essay on A Visit to a Historical Place

 Describe a Trip to a Historical Site in Ten Lines

-Teachers were given groups of pupils to whom they would do roll calls.
+Teachers were assigned groups of students for roll calls.

-The five-hour trip to the Taj Mahal with their lunch bags was delightful and entertaining.
+The five-hour journey to the Taj Mahal with lunch bags was enjoyable and fun.

 Summary